aniketmoon5/M1_Application_Restaurant_Billing_System/1_Requirements/Readme.md

 ## INTRODUCTION:

 The project “Restaurant Billing System” is used to provide a computer-based billing system for an accurate computation of bills.
 It is a basic program written in C language whose main aim is to perform the process of ordering and billing of a Restaurant.
 This system has the capability to give an invoice to the customer in which GST is also included.

+## FEATURES:
+1.Can generate invoices easily.

+2.Shows all the previous records if saved.

+3.Can access the system anytime.

 ## STATE OF ART: